The Promise (Arcadia song)

-The Promise is the third single released by the Duran Duran offshoot band Arcadia.
-It was released by Parlophone Records in 1986 as the group's second UK single.
+"The Promise" is the third single released by the Duran Duran offshoot band Arcadia.
+It was released by Parlophone in 1986 as the group's second UK single.
 It peaked at number 37 on the UK Singles Chart.

 The track features an uncredited backing vocal by Sting.
-Sometime during the band's stay in Paris to record So Red The Rose, they went to see a Sting concert there, and decided it would be interesting to have him come over and sing on the album, mainly because they liked the combination of Sting's and lead singer Simon Le Bon's voices on the "Do They Know It's Christmas?" single by Band Aid, and wanted to see what would result from putting them together again.
+Sometime during the band's stay in Paris to record So Red the Rose, they went to see a Sting concert there, and decided it would be interesting to have him come over and sing on the album, mainly because they liked the combination of Sting's and lead singer Simon Le Bon's voices on the "Do They Know It's Christmas?" single by Band Aid, and wanted to see what would result from putting them together again.
 Sting was very amicable about the whole idea, and it turned out to be one of the band's favourite moments on the record.